Sagmo/VueTsPhaser_Boilerplate/README.md

 ### About Development

-The boilerplate is set up such that there are one vue-file that handles the app (app.vue), and one that handles all the typescript-files (main.vue).
-Think of main.vue as a main file, that gains access to typescript files throug the following line
+The boilerplate is set up such that there are one vue-file that handles the app (App.vue), and one vue-file that handles all the typescript-files (Main.vue).
+Development in Main.vue will primarily happen in the 'script' section, you dont need to add anything to the 'template' or 'style' section, see [https://phaser.io/]  for guids on how to render images on screen with only Phaser and typescript.

+In Main.vue, get access to typescript files through the following line

 ```
 import { ClassName } from './ClassNameFile'